hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 optional block.
 `******************* BLOCK 10+ *************************************************`
 `OPTMOD=VARDIFF`
-`yes 2 0.2                   # use horizontal variable diffusivity`
+`yes                         # indicates whether or not to write VarDiff variables to the output file` `yes 2 0.2                   # use horizontal variable diffusivity`
 `yes                         # use vertical variable diffusivity`
 `4                           # boundary layer model`